Chrysler PT Cruiser: Design

 The PT Cruiser was part of the nostalgia wave that included models such as the Volkswagen New Beetle and the Mini Cooper.
-Rather than recalling previous namesake models, the PT Cruiser recalled 1930s and 1940s styling, influenced by the Chrysler Airflow.
+Rather than recalling previous namesake models, the PT Cruiser recalled the 1930s and 1940s styling, influenced by the Chrysler Airflow.

 The 2000 PT Cruiser grew out of a collaboration with Robert A. Lutz, who was an executive at Chrysler at the time, Dr. Clotaire Rapaille, and Bryan Nesbitt.
 Nesbitt later went on to design the Chevrolet HHR.

-The PT Cruiser's design was loosely inspired by the Chrysler Pronto Cruizer concept car, while recalling the Chrysler and Desoto Airflow.
+The PT Cruiser's design was loosely inspired by the Chrysler Pronto Cruizer concept car while recalling the Chrysler and Desoto Airflow.
 Aspects of the PT Cruiser's rear styling also resembled the Chrysler CCV, a retro-styled compact vehicle recalling the Citroen 2CV, while its high roof evoked the Chevrolet Advance Design trucks.

 On launch, the PT Cruiser was described as a market segment-buster.
-Chrysler's Dieter Zetsche described it as a continuing example of the automaker's innovation for new segments, demonstrating "you can have head-turning style, practicality, and value all in one package."
+Chrysler's Dieter Zetsche characterized it as a continuing example of the automaker's innovation for new segments, demonstrating "you can have head-turning style, practicality, and value all in one package."

 Car and Driver described the design as "highly distinctive, appeals to a broad segment of the public, and is characteristically American."
-The public's reaction to the PT Cruiser was polarized, but inspired a strong following among owners.
-Overall, car "was a valuable vehicle for many consumers."
+The public's reaction to the PT Cruiser was polarized, but inspired a solid following among owners.
+Overall, the car "was a valuable vehicle for many consumers."